Josephine D Korchmaros

 Teaching

-Statistics; research methods and program evaluation; applied research; research ethics; behavioral health care; group-based disparities; risk behavior; social inequality and injustice; and interpersonal relationships.
+Statistics; research methods and program evaluation; applied research; research ethics; behavioral health care; group-based disparities; risk behavior; social injustice; and interpersonal relationships.

 Courses